markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 Introduction
 ------------

-As we set out to develop our next generation repository infrastructure, the University of Tennessee Libraries intends to launch two new repository applications (one for digital collections and one as an institutional repository).
-We intend for these applications to serve content to and interoperate with a variety of other systems.
+As we approach migrations from Digital Commons and Fedora 3, the University of Tennessee Libraries intends to launch two new repository applications: one for digital collections and one for an institutional repository.
+We intend for both to be built on Hyrax engine and to serve content to and interoperate with a variety of other applications that we as a unit will utilize and invest in.

 .. image:: ../images/overall_overview.png

-This document describes our current plans and intentions for our repository applications and how these applications will interoperate with other services.
+This document describes our current plans and intentions for our repository applications infrastructure.
+It will explain how we envision our preservation operations will work and how our services will interoperate.

 Preservation Infrastructure
 ---------------------------

-In our next generation repository service, several core technologies will be used to meet our preservation needs and
-requirements:
+Digital preservation is arguably our unit's most important responsibility.
+It is an activity that deserves thoughtful planning to ensure our digital objects are available and secure for perpetuity.
+As we move towards the future, we have numerous preservation use cases that require our attention:  cultural heritage materials from our digital collections, scholarly and creative contributions from our institutional repository, born digital materials that come to special collections from outside donors who likely created files with no plans for longterm preservation, and digital exhibits and other websites that require webarchiving.
+In order to ensure that these materials will be protected for years to come, we endeavor to use multiple forms of digital preservation activities and several core technologies.

 .. image:: ../images/preservation_overview.png

-Similar to our current infrastructure, at the heart of our is Fedora.
+Similar to our current infrastructure, at the heart of our digital assets management and bit-level preservation solution is Fedora.
+All our objects and their associated binaries should be managed together with minimal descriptive metadata and be subject to bit-level preservation.
+Bit-level preservation is the lowest form of digital preservation and refers to literally preserving the bits that make up a digital object.
+As stated in our Digital Preservation Policy Framework, bit-level preservation activities include maintaining onsite and offsite backup copies, virus checking, periodic refreshment by copying files to new storage media, and fixity-checking.
 Instead of Fedora 3 as we currently use, our next generation service must use Fedora 4 or later with the opportunity to migrate to Fedora 6 as soon as possible.
-Fedora4 or later is important to us for a few reasons.
+Fedora 4 or later is important to us for a few reasons.
 First, Fedora 4, 5, 6 is built on Linked Data Platform.
 This lets us store all metadata about a digital object in a :code:`fedora:Resource`.
 It then let's us relate that :code:`fedora:Resource` to other resources using `Portland Common Data Model <https://github.com/duraspace/pcdm/wiki>`_.